NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

 <i class="fa fa-star"></i>**Data Tip - Band Combinations:** The Biodiversity
 Informatics group created a great interactive tool that lets you explore band combinations.
 Check it out.
 Learn more about band combinations
-<a href="http://biodiversityinformatics.amnh.org/interactives/bandcombination.php" target="_blank">using a great online tool from the American Museum of Natural History!</a> (The tool requires Flash player. </div>
+<a href="http://biodiversityinformatics.amnh.org/interactives/bandcombination.php" target="_blank">using a great online tool from the American Museum of Natural History!</a> (The tool requires Flash player.) </div>

 ## Create a Raster Stack in R

 In the
 <a href="/hsi-hdf5-r" target="_blank">previous activity</a>,
-we exported a subset of the NEON Reflectance data from a HDF5 file.
+we exported a single band of the NEON Reflectance data from a HDF5 file.
 In this activity, we will create a full color image using 3 (red, green and blue - RGB) bands.
 We will follow many of the steps we followed in the
-<a href="/hsi-hdf5-r" target="_blank">Intro to Working with Hyperspectral Data tutorial</a>.
+<a href="/hsi-hdf5-r" target="_blank">Intro to Working with Hyperspectral Remote Sensing Data in HDF5 Format in R</a> tutorial.
 These steps included loading required packages, reading in our file and viewing the file structure.